Plumsail/helpdesk-docs/Online/How To/How to add quick actions to the context menu of tickets.rst

 ##############################################################

 The same manner you can manage the tickets statuses depending on the situation and your goals.
-Microsoft Flow and Plumsail Helpdesk connector is a power tandem which allows managing Plumsail helpdeks very efectively.
+Microsoft Flow and Plumsail Helpdesk connector is a power tandem which allows managing Plumsail Helpdesk very efectively.

 .. _Plumsail HelpDesk: https://plumsail.com/sharepoint-helpdesk/